 I feel this place will receive more visitors in the near future.
 It surely deserves more footfalls.

 My visit to Njarakkal beach was rather unique.
-Reason being, I got to attend a traditional Kerala wedding at a hotel near the beach.
-A fellow traveler and me had bonded over a conversation and insisted that I attend her sister’s wedding.
+Reason being, that I got to attend a traditional Kerala wedding at a hotel near the beach.
+A fellow traveler and I had bonded over a conversation and insisted that I attend her sister’s wedding.